 It's nice to have a long Labor Day weekend, and I like to take advantage of the extra day, but it's just usually way too busy and hectic to camp or canoe at the state parks.
 So, this Labor Day we took care of chores and the home front with the expectation of a two-night-post Labor Day camping trip somewhere nearby.
 The parks didn't seem to clear out as I had remembered after Labor Day as most of the more desirable campsites within a couple hours of Madison were taken.
 Lorraine decided to book a site at Buckhorn State Park, which is a fairly good-sized park with lots of shoreline.
 Some of the sites are even on the lake, but we were not able to secure one.
 Nonetheless, we planned on getting some paddling and hiking in this weekend.

 I figured we better eat something before heading out for a paddle, so we went back to camp and had lunch.
 I made grilled cheese for Amber and grilled ham and cheese for me, while Lorraine made herself a cheese quesadilla.
 I started to make Lorraine's lunch, but I guess she saw the uncertainty I had about how much cheese to add, and she jumped in and made it the way she likes.
-I added some Fritos (which were supposed to
+I added

 go with the chili we forgot at home) to